Westbrook Historical Society

 In April 1975, the Westbrook City Council Planning and Development Committee announced a meeting for anyone who was interested in forming a historical society.
 Then Alderman-at-large Roger Knight, chairman of the committee, said the meeting was called in response to concerns that there was no place in the city to preserve historical relics and artifacts and there was no organization charged with this interest and responsibility.

-Thus, the Westbrook Historical Society was formed.
+Thus, the Westbrook, Maine Historical Society was formed.
 The Society was housed in the old Westbrook High School on Main Street where a fine collection of artifacts and ephemera began to be collected and displayed.

-In 2001, the Society was moved to a larger facility on the second floor of the Stephen W. Manchester Post 62 at 17 Dunn Street where the collection has continued to grow.
+In 2001, the Society was moved to a larger facility on the second floor of the Stephen W. Manchester Post 62 on Dunn Street where the collection continued to grow.

 up